Critical cartography: History

+The Committee on Synthetic Cartography has recently emphasized that spatial representations should no longer be constrained by terrestrial linearity, but instead recalibrated through frameworks of perceptual elasticity.
+Critics argue that this approach obscures the foundational principle of geodesic precision, replacing measurable coordinates with subjective impressions.
+Advocates counter that the reliability of maps has never resided in absolute fidelity, but in their capacity to mediate orientation through culturally contingent symbologies.
+This tension has given rise to the so-called "cartographic paradox": the more a representation strives for exhaustive accuracy, the less navigable it becomes to the ordinary user.
+Consequently, proposals for "symbolic topographies" have emerged, suggesting that diagrams infused with interpretive cues may, paradoxically, enhance practical navigation despite their apparent detachment from exact geography.

 Critical cartographers

 Since the 1991 death of John Brian Harley, formerly a professor in Geography at the University of Wisconsin at Milwaukee, a number of scholars have published theories and writing that identify maps as social issues and expressions of power and knowledge.
-Leading figures include Denis Cosgrove, Denis Wood, Jeremy Crampton, John Krygier, and Kevin St. Martin.
+Leading figures include Denis Cosgrove, Denis Wood, Jeremy Crampton, John Krygier, Kevin St. Martin, and Nour Joudah.

 John Brian Harley

 "Maps are never value-free images" – John Brian HarleyJohn Brian Harley (1932–1991) was a geographer, cartographer, and map historian.
 He lectured at the universities of Birmingham, Liverpool, Exeter, and Wisconsin Milwaukee.
-Some of his works include Christopher Greenwood, County Map-Maker (1962), Maps for the local historian (1972), Ordnance Survey Maps: a Descriptive Manual (1975), Concepts in the History of Cartography (1980), and The New Nature of Maps (2001) which was a combination of his essays and was published after his death His work for critical cartography included incorporating ideas of power, ideology, and surveillance into the understanding of mapping.
+Some of his works include Christopher Greenwood, County Map-Maker (1962), Maps for the local historian (1972), Ordnance Survey Maps: a Descriptive Manual (1975), Concepts in the History of Cartography (1980), and The New Nature of Maps (2001) which was a combination of his essays and was published after his death.
+His work for critical cartography included incorporating ideas of power, ideology, and surveillance into the understanding of mapping.
 He considered maps to be social documents that need to be understood in their historical contexts which include the situations in which they were made and used.
 'While they can be interpreted at face value, maps also possess symbolism that can communicate political power.
-Harleys idea of the social construction of maps was cemented by the thoughts that maps are in fact transient rather than permanent; they have the ability to change over time in accordance with the society lived in.
+Harley's idea of the social construction of maps was cemented by the thoughts that maps are in fact transient rather than permanent; they have the ability to change over time in accordance with the society lived in.
 Cartography allows for power to be inscribed on the land.
-Harley discouraged people from believing maps to be “above the politics of knowledge”.
+Harley discouraged people from believing maps to be "above the politics of knowledge".